prascle/CloudComPy/sphinxDoc/userEntities.rst

    :code: python

 The above code snippets are from :download:`test002.py <../tests/test002.py>`.

-Some scalar fields may be shifted to prevent a loss of accuracy.
-This is the case, for instance, for GPS time in some lidar files in las format.

-To get the global shift, use:

- - :py:meth:`~.cloudComPy.ccScalarField.getGlobalShift`

-.. include:: ../tests/test020.py
-   :start-after: #---LASTimeShift002-begin
-   :end-before:  #---LASTimeShift002-end
-   :literal:
-   :code: python

-The above code snippets is from :download:`test020.py <../tests/test020.py>`.

 To change the scalar field name, set a value on a point, fill the scalar field with a uniform value, use: